SafetyGraphics/SafetyGraphics.github.io/README.md

 ## safetyGraphics R Package

-The safetyGraphics R package that allows users to evaluate clinical trial safety in R, starting with hepatoxicity.
+The safetyGraphics R package allows users to evaluate clinical trial safety in R, starting with hepatoxicity.
 These specialized graphics use lab data from clinical trials (AdAM or SDTM preferred).
 You can see the R package in action below:

 ![edishapp-take2_smallish](https://user-images.githubusercontent.com/3680095/51296057-e3195380-19df-11e9-971a-430c3be930a4.gif)